 What are your plans for the near future?

-I wish to organize this show of my bags.
+I wish to organise this show of my bags.
 But I am thinking of it more artistically, maybe as a performance.
 I would have to find an artist to collaborate, in order to make this happen.
 I am aiming at the fashion side of all this.

 When it comes to dressing up and clothes, what do you usually go for?